H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Proof of

 Regarding the cross-helicity, we have

 By our choice of $v_0$ and $B_0$, we have

 Meanwhile, it follows from (\ref{cambio helicidad q}) that

-We see that the second term on the right-hand side of (\ref{comparar helicidad}) can be made smaller than the first term by taking $a>1$ sufficiently large.
+We see that the third term on the right-hand side of (\ref{comparar helicidad}) can be made smaller than the difference between the other two terms by taking $\tau>0$ sufficiently small and $a>1$ sufficiently large.
 Therefore, the cross-helicity will be strictly larger at the initial time than at time $t=T$, so property $(ii)$ in \cref{main theorem} holds, too.
 This completes the proof.